zowe/jupyter-app/README.md

 and other apps.
 http://jupyter-notebook.readthedocs.io/en/stable/extending/frontend_extensions.html

-Might need to somehow proxy the jupyter notebook to be available on the same host and port as the MVD in order to allow for upwards and downwards communication from the Jupyter notebook to the application in which the iframe is embedded.
+Might need to somehow proxy the jupyter notebook to be available on the same host and port as the Zowe App Server in order to allow for upwards and downwards communication from the Jupyter notebook to the application in which the iframe is embedded.